• Skip to primary navigation

 Additional veg

 As far as other veggies go, it's pretty simple.
-Some chopped onion, diced garlic, and cubed potatoes (I like Yukon gold) are all you need.
+Some chopped onion, minced garlic, and cubed potatoes (I like Yukon gold) are all you need.

 Seasonings